Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On 31st August 1915 Florence Emily married Edward Barwick Rivers at All Saints Church in Boyn Hill, Maidenhead.
 Her brother Edward James Keeley was one of the witnesses.

 Charlotte Emma passed away on 21st February 1926.
 I am unsure was to whether Charlotte is actually buried with her daughter Rose Ethel.
-It looks as if her name is simply been stencled in on the top of her daughter's monument.
+It looks as if her name has simply been stencilled in on the top of her daughter's monument.
+Her husband Richard passed away on 20th May 1933.
+One the 31st May 1933 the Maidenhead Advertiser reported:

 Delete